 It still happens, and thankfully, it happens a lot more often with inappropriate behavior.
 As it should.
-CEOs ousted for improper misconduct hit a high in 2018.
-Here’s a list of the big ones.
+CEOs ousted for improper misconduct hit a high.

 But Founder-CEOs being ousted feels rarer outside of bad conduct these days.
 Especially, with control provisions, founders get now.

 In SaaS, if we look at the top SaaS companies that have IPO’d, the vast majority still seem to have the founder CEO as CEO.
 Almost 90%.
 The vast majority.
 And the few that don’t generally had a founder that decided to bring someone else in themselves (often a CTO type):